porres/pd-cicm-tools/README.md

 * Installing with pdlibbuilder

-Go to the pd-else folder and use "objectsdir" to set a relative path for your build, something like:
+Go to the pd-cicm-tools folder and use "objectsdir" to set a relative path for your build, something like:

 <pre>make install objectsdir=../cicm-tools-build</pre>